caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 The generic type `Nullable<T>` is used to declare a boxed version of a value type that can also hold a `null` value.
 The keyword for synonyms for value types have `?`-suffixed versions that refer to this type.
 For example, `int?` is a synonym for `Nullable<int>`.

-The type parameters to generic types may be covariant or contravariant.
+When declaring method parameters and return types, type parameters can be specified as covariant or contravariant.
+See below for more information.

 #### Assemblies

 In any CLI language, the executable code is stored in one or more "assemblies"; the code in an assembly can also call code in other assemblies, called "referenced assemblies".
 References are resolved at both compile time and run time.
 Code can use "reflection" to interrogate the VES at runtime to determine which assemblies have been loaded, what types those assemblies contain, and to read all of the metadata associated with those types and the compiled code that implements them.
-The VES does not have to load referenced assemblies, however, until they are required, so this sort of reflection-based interrogation does not necessarily return details about all referenced assemblies.
+The VES does not have to load referenced assemblies, however, until they are required, so this sort of reflection-based interrogation does not necessarily return details about all assemblies referenced by the running assembly.

 Each assembly consists of at least one "module file" which contains code, and can also include additional module files or resource files.
 Assemblies can be "strong-named", which means they are crytographically signed, but this is optional.